Code-Institute-Submissions/Kdoggg666-MS2/README.md

 ## Website Sections

 #### Theme and style
-For the theme I have used shades of orange and green as found on some of my favourite snakes and lizards as well as match the background I have used well.
-I have used 2 google fonts, Ranchers and Monda which I selected for their aesthetics and readibility.
+For the theme I have used shades of orange and green as found on some of my favourite snakes and lizards and also match the background I have used.
+I have used 3 google fonts, Ranchers, Big Shoulders and Monda which I selected for their aesthetics and readibility.

 #### Top Bar
 Instead of a Navbar which I feel would be pointless on a single page game, I instead made a button to mute the music which remembers your choice after victory or game over.
 I have also added a restart button which reloads the page and starts the game all over again.

+#### Welcome modal
+The welcome modal opens when the page loads, explaining the rules to the user and prompting them to select a difficulty.
+Each difficulty will trigger its own overlay with an icon representing the difficulty and prompting the user to click to start the game.

 #### Memory game
-My memory game comprises of a 2x6 grid of cards, I originally had a 4x4 grid however I found that on most devices and screens this requires scrolling to view all the cards.
-The cards are all face down when the game starts, the user selects a card and tries to find the matching card and repeats till all the cards are matched or the timer runs out.
-When the user loads the page they will have a pop up overlay welcoming them as well as explaining the rules.
-Upon victory an overlay will pop up and show the user how many seconds and card flips they took to achieve this.
-The user will also be awarded a rating out of 3 stars.
-I have also created an overlay for a game over screen which displays when the user has run out of time.
+My game is a card flipping game where the user must click on a card to reveal a snake, then try to find the matching card.
+I have 3 difficulties, easy, medium and Jedi(hard).
+On easy the game will deal a grid of 2x6 cards and have an 80 second time limit.
+Medium is a 3x6 grid and a 120 second time limit.
+Hard is a 4x6 grid with a 180 second time limit. if the user runs out of time the game over screen will appear and the user will be prompted to try again.
+If the user finds all the matches the victory screen will appear and the user will be given a score and a star rating.

 #### Score
 The user attempts to get all the matches within 100 seconds.
 They will be rewarded with 0 to 3 stars.
-To acheive 3 stars the user must find all the matches with no less than 80 seconds remaining on the clock, 2 stars the user needs to find all the matches in no less than 60 seconds remaining and for 1 star they will need to find all the matches with no less than 40 seconds remaining.
-I have written a custom function which checks time remaining and prints your results as well as star rating to the victory overlay.
+I decideed on a formula for scoring which takes the ramaining time and multiplies it by a base number of 200 - the amount of used flips.
+I did this because the more flips a player uses the less the multiplyer would be.
+Stars are then awarded based on total points.

+#### Scoreboard
+The users best score will be shown between the time and flips sections after the first round has been completed.
+I used a function which checks if the current score is greater than the high score and replaces it if need be.
+The players last 5 attempts will be shown in the scoreboard to the left but only on devices with enough space to show this without covering the game area.

 #### Footer
 I have chosen to keep the footer simple with only Font Awesome icons with animations which link to the main social media sites as well as Github.

+#### Overlays
+The overlays will display when a difficulty has been selected, the user runs out of time or upon victory.
+The victory overlay will show the users score as well as show them how many stars they were awarded.

 ## Technologies Used